Fairness in Social Influence Maximization via Optimal Transport: Details on the Algorithm

 where $d_{\text{avg}}$ is the average degree of the graph, and $D_\text{max}$ is the largest diameter of the graph.
 The first term here upper bounds the max computation in \texttt{BFS} for $D_\text{max}$ horizon.
 Other terms follow from the remaining operations in the \texttt{while} loop.
-Now, lines $25-26$ first create an outreach from the corresponding seedsets, costing $O(R(|V|+|E|))$ each, and then analytically calculate $\beta$-fairness for all the $R$ final configurations, costing $O(R*1)$ each.
-In the worst case, we might additionally execute lines $37-39$ costing $O(|S|\log|V|)$.
-So, a single \texttt{S3D\_STEP} costs,
+Now, lines $25$-$26$ first create an outreach from the corresponding seedsets, costing $O(R(|V|+|E|))$ each, and then analytically calculate $\beta$-fairness for all the $R$ final configurations, costing $O(R*1)$ each.
+In the worst case, we might additionally execute lines $37$-$39$ costing $O(|S|\log|V|)$.
+So, a single \texttt{S3D\_STEP} costs

 Here, we used the assumption that $d_{\text{avg}} = O(2E/V) = O(1)$ for a sparse graph ($E = O(V)$).
 Now this \texttt{S3D\_STEP} is run $k$ times using \texttt{S3D\_ITERATE} to find the best seedset in these $k$ runs.
-Moreover, we avoid any redundant calculations and memoize $\beta$-fariness for any seedset we discover.
+Moreover, we avoid any redundant calculations and memorize $\beta$-fairness for any seedset we discover.
 Hence, the total runtime is $O(kR|S||V|)$, as claimed.